MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 [This section is prerelease documentation and is subject to change.]

-Add a comment in the formula bar and Copilot will suggest a suitable formula.
-You can accept the suggestion or type through it.
-The comments can remain in the formula bar as documentation, similar to regular code comments.
+When you add a comment in the formula bar, Copilot will provide a suggested formula.
+You have the option to accept the suggestion or manually type the formula.
+These comments can serve as documentation in the formula bar, just like regular code comments.

 1. With your canvas app open for editing, type a code comment using **//** or **/*** in the formula bar.
 :::image type="content" source="media/copilot/ufb-comment-copilot.png" alt-text="Typed comment":::